- What is Mobile-First?

 “Everything has moved into a digital information consumption model, university recruiting had to move in that direction as well,” said Marc.

-J&J has successfully put their mobile-first campus recruiting strategy into practice.
+J&J has successfully used mobile recruiting tools.
 They are working to develop more functions, improve students’ experience on the J&J BE VITAL app with a vision of “re-imagining university recruiting”.

 CAREER FAIR LIST